frdbonif/sys2mqtt/README.md

 ## Footnotes

-^1 Only tested with Intel 64-bit processors, there is no known reasons for it not to work with 32-bit or AMD processors.
+Only tested on Intel CPU's although believed to work on other x86 CPU's.